NBA Trade Rumors: Knicks Could Go All-In For Joel Embiid If They Win No. 1 Pick In 2020 NBA Draft

-Despite failing to acquire their top targets last summer, the New York Knicks are not expected to easily give up with their dream of adding a legitimate superstar on their roster.
+Despite failing to acquire their top targets last summer, the New York Knicks are not expected to easily give up their dream of adding a legitimate superstar to their roster.
 The 2020 free agency may not be as star-studded as the previous offseason, but there are plenty of big names who are expected to be available on the trade market this fall.
 One of the dream trade targets for the Knicks in the 2020 offseason is All-Star center Joel Embiid of the Philadelphia 76ers.

 In a recent article, Greg Swartz of Bleacher Report created a list of trades for every lottery team if they win the lottery in the 2020 NBA Draft.
 For the Knicks, Swartz suggested that they should consider trading the No. 1 pick to the Sixers to acquire Embiid.